anyahush/surf-the-wave/README.md

 - Users can securely purchase product(s) from the site
 - Order confirmation will be displayed to user and subsequent confirmation email sent.
 - If a product is 'Out of Stock', this will be displayed to the user and the add to basket button will be hidden
+- Registered users can leave reviews on products
+- Registered users can edit or delete their reviews

 #### Register, Login and Logout
 - Users are able to register for an account